Part 1: Chat apps

 Also I want to have two modes: walls and pass through.

-Claude also hits the free-message limit during the live demo.
-That is part of the tool comparison too.
-A tool can produce good code and still be awkward if the session limit interrupts the workflow.
+Claude also hits the free-message limit during the live demo, and that's part of the tool comparison too.
+A tool can produce good code and still get in the way when the session limit interrupts the workflow.

 Chat app friction

-Chat applications are helpful, but they are not convenient for ongoing development because they require moving back and forth between the chat application and the IDE.
+Chat applications work for a first draft, but they slow down ongoing development because you keep moving between the chat application and the IDE.

-That is the main takeaway from this part.
+That's the main takeaway from this part.
 Chat is good for producing a first draft, explaining code, and asking for focused changes.
-Once the code is in a real project, tools that can read and edit files in place become more natural.
+Once the code is in a real project, tools that can read and edit files in place feel more natural.

 Before moving on, look at the generated app in Part 1 continued: ChatGPT Snake code.
-The code shows the kind of result a chat app can leave behind.
+The code shows the result a chat app can leave behind.